Ujjwal98/Reverse-Coding-Instruo/README.md

 * Problem 3
 * Problem 4

-For each problem you need to submit your solution in any language you want (preferrably C/ C++/ Java/ Python/ Ruby/ R)
+For each problem you will be given one input test cae.
+You have to figure out the output value for it.

 ## Submission Guidelines

-In order to submit you solutions, simply create a folder having folder name of your github username and within that folder, submit your solutions for the problems.
+In order to submit you solutions, simply create a folder having folder name of your github username and within that folder, create a folder with the problem name and then state your output.

 -----------------------------------------------

 For example,

 * create folder under submission folder like this `submission/prateekiiest`
-* under this new folder create  folder for the problem you are solving and its solution file - like `submission/prateekiiest/problem-1/output`
+* under this new folder create  folder for the problem you are solving and its solution file - like `submission/prateekiiest/problem-1/output.md`

+You have to upload your final code in a Google Form during the contest.

 # Contributing Guidelines